 From Bogor we take the scenic route via the Puncak Pass to historic Bandung, the university and conference city known as the “city of flowers”.

-It’s only about 120km but will take around 4 hours as we climb through the mountains with fresh, cool air, panoramic views and sweeping expanses of tea plantations.
+It’s only about 120km but it will take us around 4 hours as we climb through the mountains with fresh, cool air, panoramic views and sweeping expanses of tea plantations.
 The Indonesians call them tea gardens (kebun teh) and it’s a more apt description.